nextstrain/translations/narratives/translations_ncov_sit-rep_pt_2020-05-15.md

 licenseLink: "https://creativecommons.org/licenses/by/4.0/"
 dataset: "https://nextstrain.org/ncov/global/2020-05-14?d=tree&l=clock&legend=closed"

-abstract: "Os informes da Nextstrain utilizam dados genômics compartilhados publicamente para rastrear a disseminação e a evolução do SARS-CoV-2.
+abstract: "Os relatórios de situação da Nextstrain utilizam dados genômics compartilhados publicamente para rastrear a disseminação e a evolução do SARS-CoV-2.
 Esta seman, damos uma visão geral das mutações virais e o que elas significam (e não significam) para a pandemia de COVID-19."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->